-No later than 5 working days after the date the agency receives a signed RFA/paper registration form (see $\underline{1.4.2}$), the W-2 agency must schedule and hold a personal interview between the FEP and the applicant.
+No later than five working days after the date the agency receives a signed RFA/paper registration form (see $\underline{1.4.2}$ ), the W-2 agency must schedule and hold a personal interview between the FEP and the applicant.

-All applicants requesting W-2 services, including JALs, must complete and sign a W-2 application, either:
+All applicants requesting W-2 services, including JALs\, must complete and sign either:

-- the Application Summary that prints out of CWW at the completion of the interactive interview, or - the Wisconsin Works (W-2) and Related Application paper form (2471) which is the equivalent to the Application Summary and can be used when the CARES system is unavailable.
+- The Application Summary that prints out of CWW at the completion of the interactive interview; or - The Wisconsin Works (W-2) and Related Application paper form (2471) which is the equivalent to the Application Summary and must be used when the CARES system is unavailable.